Subtitle Appearance Analysis

 “White, of course.
 What else could it be?”

-If you asked different people what color for subtitles they prefer, this is what you’d hear the most: “white”.
-The second favorite, by quite a big margin, would be yellow, and maybe one or two eccentric individuals would name some quirky color like candy pink or neon blue — and that would be pretty much it.
+If you ask a few people what color for subtitles they prefer, this is what you’ll hear the most — “white”.
+The second favorite, by quite a big margin, will be yellow, and maybe one or two eccentrics will name some quirky color like green or magenta — and that’ll be pretty much it.

 And that Quentin Tarantino chose bright orange for Inglorious Basterds...

 Do they know something others don’t?
-Well, perhaps.
+Well, probably!
 So let’s put this third appearance parameter under a microscope and take a proper look.